Disaster Recovery

 Test that the site responds by using the endpoint url from the previous section.

-Paste the endpoint url into your browser, you will see an invalid SSL certificate error and may not be able to process depending on your browser settings.
+Paste the endpoint url into your browser, you will see an invalid SSL certificate error and may not be able to proceed depending on your browser settings.
 If you can temporarily accept the invalid certificate you should see the CiviForm program page load.

 Alternatively, you can run